byomkeshbaksie/pranjalshikhar/README.md

 <img src="http://www.pramukhdigital.com/wp-content/uploads/2018/07/New-PNC-Animated-Banners.gif"/>

-I am Akash, people call me <i>byomkeshbaksie</i>, I'm a pre-final year student pursuing Bachelors's in Computer Science 🎓 from [Amity University](https://www.amity.edu/lucknow/) 🏛.
+I am Akash, people call me <i>byomkeshbaksie</i>, I'm a final year student pursuing Bachelors's in Computer Science 🎓 from [Amity University](https://www.amity.edu/lucknow/) 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development & Machine Learning 🕸️ and working on my Data Structures and Algorithms 🤓. <br> <br>
 Find out more about me & feel free to connect with me here: <br>
 <a href="https://www.linkedin.com/in/skysingh/"><img src="https://img.icons8.com/fluent/48/000000/linkedin.png"/></a>
 <a href="https://twitter.com/_AKAASH_SINGH"><img src="https://img.icons8.com/fluent/48/000000/twitter.png"/></a>